633 W 5th Street #2890

-Also, they will file your liability insurance claims; In fact, they also contact the insurance companies.
+Also, they will file your liability insurance claims and contact the insurance companies.
 Also, attorneys can determine if the escalator was faulty or recalled.
 The right attorney is vital in your court case.
-Ehline Law Firm has won in hundreds of cases, winning millions in settlements for our clients.
+Ehline Law Firm has won hundreds of cases, winning millions in settlements for our clients.

-Facing a loved one's injury, you are likely not able to lead such an attack yourself.
-Secondly, the aid of a skilled attorney specializing in personal injury and escalator accidents allows you the opportunity in compensation.
+Facing a loved one’s injury, you are likely unable to lead such an attack yourself.
+Secondly, the aid of a skilled attorney specializing in personal injury and escalator accidents allows you the compensation opportunity.
 Compensation is your damages awarded as money for your bills, pain, and anguish.
-You're not alone, and if successful, you will also help prevent a similar accident from happening to another child by holding at-fault party's liable to pay their negligence.
+You’re not alone, and if successful, you will also help prevent a similar accident from happening to another child by holding at-fault parties liable to pay for their negligence.

 Contact a skilled attorney at Ehline Law today for more information.
 Also, we work on contingency.
 Not a penny unless we gain compensation for you.
-We are available 24 hours a day, seven days a week, and will come to meet you anywhere in Southern California to assist.
-Call us today for a free, no-pressure consultation.
+We are available 24 hours a day, seven days a week, and we will come to meet you anywhere in Southern California to assist.
+Call us today at (213) 596-9642, or fill out our no-pressure website contact form for a free consultation.

 “Riding the Escalator: How Dangerous is it?” – Louisa H. Schminke, MD, Victor Jeger, MD, Dimitrios S. Evangelopoulos, MD, Ph.D., Heinz Zimmerman, MD, and Aristomenis K. Exadaktylos, MD – U.S. National Library of Medicine National Institutes of Health (link.)